almorcrette/my-first-genetic-algorithm/README.md

 http://cyberneticzoo.com/cyberneticanimals/
 1986c-herbert-the-collection-machine-brooks-connell-ning-american/

-For fund example of what genetic algorithms and genetic programming can do, check out the work of Karl Sims.
+For a fun example of what genetic algorithms and genetic programming can do, check out the work of Karl Sims.
 Here's a video of his evolving virtual
 creatures: https://www.youtube.com/watch?v=JBgG_VSP7f8.